 1. The sarcolemma transmits the action potential to the sarcoplasmic reticulum in order to release the calcium ions in the sarcoplasm

-Step 3 – Conformational changes occurs in the Actin filaments
+Step 3 – Conformational changes occur in the Actin filaments

-1. The calcium ions that are released, tends to bind to the troponin and tropomyosin located on the active filaments
+1. The calcium ions that are released, tend to bind to the troponin and tropomyosin located on the active filaments